 Bloggers do not generate income directly from Pinterest (as in Pinterest, do not pay them).
 They create pins of their blog posts, and whenever anyone clicks on the pin, they get views on their post, which gets them ad impressions or purchase through affiliate links.

-If you are interested in making money from Pinterest without a blog, I recommend checking this post out What Is A Pinterest Manager, And What Does A Pinterest Manager Do? and How To Make Money On Pinterest: Step by Step Guide.
+If you are interested in making money from Pinterest without a blog, I recommend checking these posts out What Is A Pinterest Manager, And What Does A Pinterest Manager Do? and How To Make Money On Pinterest: Step by Step Guide.

 It is one of the most commonly asked questions, “Do followers On Pinterest Matters?”
 The answer is, well, no, because there are some Pinterest profiles with 700+ followers but only 100 impressions per month and 0 clicks.

 There is no point in having unengaged and inactive followers, so, as you see, the numbers of followers do not matter on Pinterest.